liviucotfas/ase-web-and-cloud-applications-security/02 - HelloWorld - Models, Forms, Model Binding, Validation.md

 2. Update the `RsvpForm` action on the `HomeController` as follows.
 We check to see whether there has been a validation problem using the `ModelState.IsValid` property in the controller class.

     > `ModelState` is a property of the `Controller` class that provides details of the outcome of the model binding process.
-If the `ModelState.IsValid` property returns true, then the model binder has not been able to satisfy the validation constraints specified through the attributes on the `GuestResponse` class.
+If the `ModelState.IsValid` property returns true, it means that the model binder has been able to satisfy the validation constraints specified through the attributes on the `GuestResponse` class.
+    > `ModelState` contains both model-binding errors (e.g., type conversion failures, missing form fields) and validation errors produced by attributes such as [Required], [EmailAddress], and [Phone].
+ModelState.IsValid is true only when there are no such errors.
+When ModelState.IsValid is false, the controller typically returns the view so the validation messages can be displayed; you can inspect specific problems with ModelState.Values.SelectMany(v => v.Errors) or add custom errors with ModelState.AddModelError("Key", "Message").

     ```C#
     [HttpPost]